 The section of the Conewago Creek referred to as Hershey Meadows underwent a stream restoration project that began in 2009 on Hershey Trust Property.
 This project was designed to repair nearly a mile of eroded stream banks and 15 acres of wetlands.
 The restoration was led by the U.S. Fish and Wildlife Service and the Tri-County Conewago Creek Association.
-On this site, steep banks were leveled out and log and rock structures were installed to increase fish habitat and stabilize the banks.
+On this site, steep banks were leveled out, and log and rock structures were installed to increase fish habitat and stabilize the banks.
 Wetlands were restored in the floodplain to increase the site's infiltration capacity and reduce pollutants entering the stream.
 Twenty acres of native trees and shrubs were planted alongside the stream to create a forest buffer.
 The 2012 fish survey was the first survey to be conducted at this site following the completed restoration.

-It appears from these results that the restoration project has been effective at increasing the diversity and intolerance of fish in this section of stream.
-The total number of species caught at this site doubled from 2007 (12 species) to 2012 (24 species) and further increased in 2018 to 28 species, although it dipped back down to 23 in 2021 (Figure 2).
-However, this suggests an increase in diversity of fish species overall.
+It appears from these results that the restoration project has been effective at increasing the diversity and intolerance of fish in this section of the stream.
+The total number of species caught at this site more than doubled from 2007 (12 species) to 2018 (28 species) and has remained higher than pre-restoration.
 Figure 7 demonstrates how diversity is distributed between the different families.
 A decrease in minnow species was observed during the 2015 survey, likely attributable to the muddy water.

-Figure 7: This graph compares the number of species within each family for the 7 years that sampling occurred at Hershey Meadows.
+Figure 7: This graph compares the number of species within each family for the 8 years that sampling occurred at Hershey Meadows.